aurangzaib/CarND-PID-Control-Project/README.md

 -  `Kd` is tuned to remove the oscillations as much as possible by damping them.
 At this point, car drives with minimum `CTE`, minimum oscillations and minimum drift

-Following hyperparemters are used in MPC
+Following hyperparemters are used in PID:

 | Param | Symbol | Value |
 |:-----------|:-------------|:-------------|